JulianConneely/Programming-and-Scripting-Project--Spring-2018/README.md

 I was unsure as to whether to use multiple different python scripts or to incorporate all into one so I chose multiple scripts for clarity in the end.

 I used Matplotlib to generate a barplot of the anatomical features of the Iris species, this barplot shows how the three species of Iris differ on the basis of their four anatomical features (see Section B of IrisMean script).
-*Figure_3 Barplot of the anatomical features of the Iris species.png* shows that Iris Virginia has the longest sepal length, petal length and petal width, with Setosa having longest sepal width.
+*Figure_3 Barplot of the anatomical features of the Iris species.png* shows that Iris Virginia has the longest sepal length, petal length and petal width, with Setosa having the longest sepal width.
 It also shows that all three species have similar sepal widths; with Setosa having much smaller petals than both Versicolor and Virginica.

 Calculating the max, min and the mean of each column (see IrisMax, IrisMin and IrisMean scripts) is a useful way of practising data analysis using Python libraries, however it does not in my opinion provide particularly useful information that is enlightening in terms of analysing the Iris Data Set.
 One observation is that sepal length ranges from 4.3cm to 7.9cm, while petal length has a much wider range of 1.0cm to 6.9cm.